opencv/opencv/modules/gpu/doc/data_structures.rst

 -----------
 .. ocv:class:: gpu::GpuMat

-This is a base storage class for GPU memory with reference counting.
+Base storage class for GPU memory with reference counting.
 Its interface matches the :c:type:`Mat` interface with the following limitations:

 *